barnabywalters/Schraeg/README.md

 As of 2021-03-01, at least one person has reported successfully building the current board revision.
 However, another builder reported a minor issue with the attenuverter circuits which prevents full-range voltage control over resonance (and limits voltage control over FM).
 This should be fixable only with component substitutions, we’re working on a fix.
 More information and updates [in the corresponding lines thread](https://llllllll.co/t/diy-module-release-schrag-bastl-cinnamon-rework/40590).

+See the Changelog below for more updates and version-specific fixes.

 ## Quick links

 * [Schematic](Schraeg/Schraeg.pdf)